-The group consisting of character from various science-fiction media who interact with science and technology ranging from androids to cyborgs and individuals who fight using technology-based weapons, equipment and techniques.
+The group from A Game of Gods: Taskforce Sifuri consisting of characters from various science-fiction media who interact with science and technology, ranging from androids to cyborgs and individuals who fight using technology-based weapons, equipment and techniques.
 The party is informally known as the The Salubrious Society Of Scientific Sensationalists.

 As a Blood Axe ork, Bigrench cares not from where his next payment of teef, weapons and mechanical parts comes from, and does the job the only way orks know how: with lots of noise and explosions.
 Bigrench lives only to create ever more destructive weapons and vehicles, and is at his happiest when his latest creation is devastating the battlefield, making more noise than an Ogryn celebration in the process.
 His greatest ambition is of creating the single most destructive contraption known to ork-kind, and takes on jobs wherever they may be in the hopes of amassing enough weapons for this purpose.
 He is fascinated by the concept of machine spirits (or AIs) and often wonders how he could make his creations work by themselves.